Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-16.md

 * Browser and Node.js JREs have implemented their own apis differently though their names can be same like console.log, setTimeout.
 APIs help to access outer environment of devices.

 * ECMAScript is a governing body of JS.
-It has set of rules which are followed by all JS engines like Chakra(Edge), Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome)
+It has set of rules which are followed by all JS engines like Chakra(Edge), Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome).
+We can also create our own Js Engine.
+We need to make sure We follow all ECMAScript standards.

 * Javascript Engine is not a machine.
 Its software written in low level languages (eg. C++) that takes in hi-level code in JS and spits out low level machine code.